thePuzzleBox/NDesign/content/sections/3-Timeline.en.md

     imageFileName: "events/journey.jpg",
     header: "Early 2018",
     subheader: "Uncovering a Niche",
     content: "As anything in need of pursuing, I researched.
 I read.
 And because of that, I wrote.
-This paper came to be the answer to my curiosity and a reflection of a career in the making."
+This paper came to be the answer to my curiosity and the start of a career in the making."
   },
   {
     imageFileName: "events/hrc.png",